gtech-mulearn/IEEE-LAUNCHPAD/profiles/nimithajoy@mulearn.md

 ### About Me

->  Highly motivated and detail-oriented tech enthusiast with a backgroundin software development and a strong commitmentto innovation.Seeking a challenging role in the tech industry where I can apply my skills, collaborate with a dynamic team,and contribute to creating cutting-edge solutions that make a positive impact on the world.
+>  Highly motivated and detail-oriented tech enthusiast with a backgroundin software development and a strong commitment to innovation.Seeking a challenging role in the tech industry where I can apply my skills, collaborate with a dynamic team,and contribute to creating cutting-edge solutions that make a positive impact on the world.